Embodied LLM Agents Learn to Cooperate in Organized Teams: Main Results

 Figure \ref{Behavior ratio} reports the results and illustrates the behavior patterns for different LLM agents.
 The results support several observations.
 Even in a disorganized team, LLM agents love to tell others what to do.
-Leadership \& assistance accounts for around $>$ 50\% of all the behaviors (Figure \ref{Behavior ratio}(a)).
-However, other than telling others what to do, agents in the disorganized team do not show much cooperative behaviours, for example they would request for guidance in $<10\%$ of the dialogues.
+Leadership \& assistance accounts for around $>$ 50\% of all the behavior (Figure \ref{Behavior ratio}(a)).
+However, other than telling others what to do, agents in the disorganized team do not show much cooperative behavior, for example, they would request for guidance in $<10\%$ of the dialogues.

-In contrast, when the team has a hierarchical organization the lead LLM agent would presume a dominant role and give orders to others (amount to $>60\%$ of their communication), while other members tend to follow and give fewer orders compared with the disorganized case.
+In contrast, when the team has a hierarchical organization, the lead LLM agent would presume a dominant role and give orders to others (amount to $>60\%$ of their communication), while other members tend to follow and give fewer orders compared with the disorganized case.
 (Figure~\ref{Behavior ratio}(b, c)).
 In such a team, agents tend to share and ask for more information, especially for the follower agents in the team.
+But still, the agents may fail to cooperate well, such as being lazy and confused about numbers, please see examples in Appendix~\ref{sec:failure}.